Wastewater Interceptor Project, New Castle County, Delaware.

 Kirschbaum Consulting was retained by a U.S.-based general contractor to defend against claims of more than $3.6 million arising from the construction of a military facility in South Sudan.
 The project was part of the U.S. Department of State’s peacekeeping, capacity enhancement, and surveillance efforts in Africa.
 Kirschbaum Consulting prepared expert reports analyzing the project’s critical path delays and quantifying potential damages.
 Our efforts included identifying critical delays caused by problems experienced by the contractor to acquire construction materials and equipment and provide transportation to the remote project site.
 We also identified several unexplained subcontractor expenses that may have been in violation of the Foreign Corrupt Practices Act.
-Testimony was provided at arbitration in August 2015.

 U.S. Department of State Building Project, Baghdad, Iraq.

 Kirschbaum Consulting analyzed and prepared 47 claims totaling more than $270 million in damages on behalf of an international general contractor responsible for constructing a large embassy complex project.
 The complex included over 25 residential, office and support buildings.
 Our work included analyzing cost overruns related to uncompensated contract changes, schedule delays and disruptions, and unique wartime conditions.
 Multiple expert reports were prepared in early 2018 and Kirschbaum Consulting provided subsequent deposition testimony and assisted counsel with financial and accounting expertise in support of various legal motions and arguments before the Civilian Board of Contract Appeals.
 In addition, at the request of the Judge, Kirschbaum Consulting worked extensively with the opposing damage expert to reduce the number of quantification issues between the parties, resulting in joint stipulations related to damages.